-Netherlands-based cryptocurrency exchange Bitonic said on Wednesday that it had deleted its Facebook page, reflecting resentment against the social media giant after the Cambridge Analytica scandal.
+Netherlands-based cryptocurrency exchange Bitonic said on Wednesday that it had deleted its Facebook page, creating another flashpoint in the battle between established technology firms and cryptocurrency startups.
+The social media giant has made itself an easy target with its failings around user data protection in the Cambridge Analytica scandal.
 And in the European Union, new data privacy regulations coming into effect later this year means the issue is taking on increased importance.

 Because of recent developments in regard to privacy matters, Bitonic has made the decision to delete its Facebook page.
 Of course, you can reach us by Telegram, Signal and our contact page https://t.co/fqjDgAB0nl as usual. #deletefacebook

-The struggle between established technology companies like Facebook and crypto startups recently escalated, with Facebook announcing in March that it will be banning cryptocurrency advertisements later this year.
+The struggle between established technology companies like Facebook and the crypto world recently escalated, with Facebook announcing in March that it will be banning cryptocurrency advertisements later this year.
 Google, Twitter, Snapchat, MailChimp and others have followed suit by restricting cryptocurrency-related content to various degrees on their platforms.

-The position taken by Facebook against cryptocurrencies could hurt Bitonic’s crypto-trading business.
+The clear stance by Facebook against cryptocurrencies could hurt Bitonic’s crypto-trading business.

-In a blog post, Bitonic didn’t say explicitly what led to the decision, but it appears to be sending a message to Facebook because of the social media company’s missteps around data protections:
+In a blog post, Bitonic didn’t say explicitly what “recent developments” led to the decision, but appears to be sending a message to Facebook because of the social media company’s missteps around data protections:

 Because of recent developments in regard to privacy matters, Bitonic has made the decision to delete its Facebook page.
 We consider guarding your privacy and careful storage of sensitive information to be of utmost importance.
 For this reason, we have to conclude using Facebook does not align with our core values.